rajeshsureshthakur/Lending_Club_Case_Study/README.md

-# Project Name
+# Lendinf Club Case Study
-> Outline a brief description of your project.
+> To identify the risky loan applicants from a given Dataset.

 ## Table of Contents